Skip to content

 1. Call load_benchmark with the desired benchmark.
 You can use your own saved benchmark or you can use already built-in one.
 This will download the dataset and annotations (if available) if they have not been previously downloaded.

-3. Use get_train_dataloader or get_train_df to get training data for chosen model.
+3. Use get_train_dataloader/get_train_df/get_train_numpy to get training data for chosen model.

-4. Validate the model and perform the hyperparameter optimalization on get_val_dataloader or get_val_df.
+5. Validate the model and perform the hyperparameter optimalization on get_val_dataloader/get_val_df/get_val_numpy.

-You can create custom time-based benchmarks with save_benchmark or series-based benchmarks with save_benchmark.
-They will be saved to "data_root"/tszoo/benchmarks/ directory, where data_root was set when you created instance of dataset.
+You can create custom benchmarks with save_benchmark.
+They will be saved to "data_root"/tszoo/benchmarks/ directory, where data_root was passed as parameter to load_benchmark.

 Source code in cesnet_tszoo\benchmarks.py